-Returning to work, even with modified or alternate duties, can help you:
+Returning to work, even to modified or alternate duties, can help you:

 What is Return to Work?

 Return to work is based on the philosophy that safe and suitable work is part of the recovery process.
-To that end, a return to work plan will help you get back to work as soon as safely possible, taking into account any physical or mental limitations caused by your injury.
+To that end, a return to work plan will help you get back to safe and suitable work as soon as possible, taking into account any physical or cognitive limitations caused by your injury.